saaqebs/covid19-newjersey/README.md

 Most (if not all) counties with high rates of infection have been posting daily, but other counties have been updating a variable amount of days.

 ~~I recently found a bug of duplicate municipality names and am actively working on fixing it.
 (5/1/2020)~~

+Visit [this page](https://github.com/saaqebs/analytics-coronavirus-nj) for a brief article discussing some elementary analytics conducted on this dataset!

 Visit [NJ.com/coronavirus](https://www.nj.com/coronavirus/) for more information regarding COVID-19 in New Jersey.